-Yellow Assembly Committee: 9 Bill #:51 Sponsors: Sy Duhaney, Attara Tucker, Assata Tucker, Madison Edmond, Giselle 1 2 Samuels, Kahla Carrington, Arielle Webber, Ashley Luis, Kemaro Miller, Madison 3 Burrus, Avi Duhaney 4 5 An Act To: Create an additional New York State Lottery to net revenue that 6 supports higher education costs for middle-income families.
-7 8 The People of the State of New York, represented in the Senate and Assembly do enact as follows: 9 10 Purpose: The bill's purpose is to direct New York State Lottery net revenue to help 11 middle-income families who fall into the "financial aid gap" - those who make too 12 much to qualify for traditional financial aid but still struggle with college costs.
-13 14 Summary of Provisions 15 Section 1: ELIGIBILITY REQUIREMENTS - Family household income must be less than \$300,000 per year 16 17 - Student must not qualify for existing federal or state need-based financial aid 18 - Student must be enrolled full-time at an accredited New York State college or 19 university 20 - Student must maintain a minimum 2.5 GPA 21 - Student must be a New York State resident for at least 12 months prior to application 22 23 24 Section 2: FUNDING ALLOCATION 25 - 85% of net lottery revenue shall be directed to the Higher Education Support Fund - Maximum annual award of \$10,000 per eligible student 26 27 - Awards shall be distributed proportionally based on available funds and number of 28 eligible applicants 29 - Funds shall be paid directly to the educational institution 30 31 Justification: The bill's core purpose is to redirect New York State Lottery net 32 revenue to help middle-income families who fall into the "financial aid gap" - those 33 who make too much to qualify for traditional financial aid but still struggle with 34 college costs.
-Currently, these families face significant challenges: Key Objectives: 35
+- 1 Sponsors: Sy Duhaney, Attara Tucker, Assata Tucker, Madison Edmond, Giselle - 2 Samuels, Kahla Carrington, Arielle Webber, Ashley Luis, Kemaro Miller, Madison - 3 Burrus, Avi Duhaney - 4 - 5 An Act To: Create an additional New York State Lottery to net revenue that - 6 supports higher education costs for middle-income families. - 7 8

-36 1.
-Bridge the Financial Aid Gap
+- The People of the State of New York, represented in the Senate and Assembly do enact as follows: - 10 Purpose: The bill's purpose is to direct New York State Lottery net revenue to help - 11 middle-income families who fall into the "financial aid gap" those who make too - 12 much to qualify for traditional financial aid but still struggle with college costs. - 13

-- Help families making between financial aid cutoffs and \$300,000 - 38 Support students who don't qualify for federal/state need-based aid - 39 Reduce the burden of college costs on middle-class families
+- 15 Section 1: ELIGIBILITY REQUIREMENTS - 16 Family household income must be less than \$300,000 per year - 17 Student must not qualify for existing federal or state need-based financial aid - 18 Student must be enrolled full-time at an accredited New York State college or - 19 university - 20 Student must maintain a minimum 2.5 GPA - 21 Student must be a New York State resident for at least 12 months prior to - 22 application - 23 - 24 Section 2: FUNDING ALLOCATION - 25 85% of net lottery revenue shall be directed to the Higher Education Support Fund - 26 Maximum annual award of \$10,000 per eligible student - Awards shall be distributed proportionally based on available funds and number of eligible applicants - 28 eligible applicants - 29 Funds shall be paid directly to the educational institution - 30 - 31 Justification: The bill's core purpose is to redirect New York State Lottery net - 32 revenue to help middle-income families who fall into the "financial aid gap" those - 33 who make too much to qualify for traditional financial aid but still struggle with - 34 college costs.
+Currently, these families face significant challenges: - 35 Key Objectives: - 36 1.
+Bridge the Financial Aid Gap - Help families making between financial aid cutoffs and \$300,000 - 38 Support students who don't qualify for federal/state need-based aid - 39 Reduce the burden of college costs on middle-class families